hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/output.md

                     {'Sales', 'General', 'Chicago', 'IL', 55000, 32000, 121000}],
                     SalaryAvg_Layout);

+/*
-// Output with no label, following will display the dataset without labeling the output OUTPUT(SalaryAvg_DS);
+ Output with no label

-// Following will simple output the dataset
-// Note: When you have multiple  outputs with no labels(NAMED option), it will be difficult to identify which output you are looking at.
+ Note: When you have multiple  outputs with no labels(NAMED option), it might be difficult to identify them.
+*/

+OUTPUT(SalaryAvg_DS);
 SalaryAvg_DS;

+// Using NAMED
-// Let's see how we can label outputs OUTPUT(SalaryAvg_DS, NAMED('SalaryAvg_DS'));
+OUTPUT(SalaryAvg_DS, NAMED('SalaryAvg_DS'));
 ```
 </pre>